carlonicora/RAW/jinx.md

 #### Sandboxing or Railroading?

 Online it is easy to find a holy war raging between supporters of sandboxing games and "railroaders".
-Jinx is neither, but sits in the middle.
+Jinx is neither but sits in the middle.
 A campaign well plotted and a flexible approach to adventures, which keeps into consideration the players as the most essential elements of a role-playing game, is what Jinx supports.
 In realising that both sides have pro and con, we take an approach which enhances storytelling and fun.
 Please do remember that in role-playing games there are no winning conditions, there is fun.

 If you are new to the terms "sandboxing" and "railroading", then you have an advantage, as you won't have to forget what you have learned.
 However, should you be a strong supporter of one or the other, the advice we can give you is to open your mind and read this book.
 If, then, you'll feel that your way is the right way, by any means, please do play as you love.
 What we know is that every game master, dungeon master or storyteller has their own fabulous way of running a game.
 The important thing is to do it.

 #### Failing to plan means planning to fail

 It does not matter if you are a strong believer in a sandbox in approach, or if you agree with a more structured approach as this game preaches.
-The reality is that if you, as storyteller, fail to plan means you will let our players down.
+The reality is that if you, as the storyteller, fail to plan means you will let our players down.
 Your role is critical to the success of the game.
 If you work out your story or world well, your players will help you shape the adventures their character will live.
 If you don't, improvisation alone won't be enough to entertain your players.

 #### The building blocks of a story

-In the next sub chapters, we will often refer to a lot of terms which every seasoned storyteller knows.
+In the next subchapters, we will often refer to a lot of terms which every seasoned storyteller knows.
 Feel free to keep these terms in mind as an introduction to what we are ping to dig deeper later.

 **Storyteller** or **Game Master**: a player who is responsible to manage the game and set the story the player characters are going to live.